 All compositions by Joe Zawinul.

-Joe Zawinul (electric piano), Walter Booker (bass), Joe Chambers (percussion), George Davis (flute), Herbie Hancock (electric piano), Billy Hart (percussion), David Lee (percussion), Woody Shaw (trumpet), Earl Turbinton (soprano sax), Miroslav Vitous (bass) with Jack DeJohnette (melodica on track 3, percussion on track 4), Hubert Laws (flute on track 4), Jimmy Owens (trumpet on track 3), Wayne Shorter (soprano sax on track 4).
+Joe Zawinul (electric piano), Walter Booker (bass), Joe Chambers (percussion), George Davis (flute), Herbie Hancock (electric piano), Billy Hart (percussion), David Lee (percussion), Woody Shaw (trumpet), Earl Turbinton (soprano sax), Miroslav Vitous (bass) with Jack DeJohnette (melodica on B1, percussion on B2), Hubert Laws (flute on B2), Jimmy Owens (trumpet on B1), Wayne Shorter (soprano sax on B2).
 Produced by Joel Dorn; recording engineered by Lewis Hahn & Gene Paul; re-mix engineered by Lewis Hahn.

 “When I consider your heavens, the work of your fingers, the moon and the stars, which you have set in place, what is mankind that you are mindful of them, human beings that you care for them?”
 [Psalm 8:3-4 NIV]